 - From a sitting or standing position, place your right hand on your right cheek.

 - Turning to look over your left shoulder, gently push your right cheek as far as you can and focus your gaze on a spot behind you.

 - Hold for 30 seconds and repeat on the opposite side.

 Acupuncture is a treatment that uses fine needles to stimulate certain points on your body.
 It has long been used in traditional Chinese medicine.
 But there’s currently little consensus on if acupuncture is an effective treatment for neck tension and pain.

-One 2008 study that included 46 people who had tension neck syndrome (TNS), compared three treatment methods: physical therapy (exercises) alone, acupuncture alone, and physical therapy together with acupuncture.
+that included 46 people who had tension neck syndrome (TNS), compared three treatment methods: physical therapy (exercises) alone, acupuncture alone, and physical therapy together with acupuncture.

 The study found that while all three methods improved symptoms for participants, using exercises and acupuncture together to treat neck pain was more effective than either treatment used alone.

 There are several other things you can do that may benefit you, including: